-• Relevant legislation, regulatory information or environmental/natural resource management norms, acts or rules;

-• Relevant (sectoral) studies or surveys (e.g. market surveys, technology studies, etc) undertaken by universities, research institutions, associations, companies, bilateral/multilateral institutions, etc;

-- Relevant statistical data from national or international statistics; - Documentation of relevant market data (e.g. market prices, tariffs, rules);
+- Relevant legislation, regulatory information or environmental/natural resource management norms, acts or rules; - Relevant (sectoral) studies or surveys undertaken by universities, research institutions, associations, companies, bilateral/multilateral institutions, etc.; - Relevant statistical data from national or international statistics;

-• Written documentation from the company or institution developing or implementing the ZERO2NATURETM-PREFOR project, such as minutes from meetings, correspondence, feasibility studies, financial or budgetary information, etc;

-• Documents prepared by the project developer, contractors or project partners in the context of the proposed project activity or similar previous project implementations;

-• Written documentation of independent expert judgements from agriculture, forestry and other landuse related Government / Non-Government bodies or individual experts, educational institutions (e.g. universities, technical schools, training centres), professional associations and others.

-Finalized the barrier analysis, follows the application of the decision tree below:

-Is preservation without being registered as ZERO2NATURETM-PREFOR project activity included in the list of land use scenarios that are not prevented by any barrier?
+- Documentation of relevant market data; - Written documentation from the company or institution developing or implementing the ZERO2NATURE-PREFOR project, such as minutes from meetings, correspondence, feasibility studies, financial or budgetary information, etc.; - Documents prepared by the project developer, contractors or project partners in the context of the proposed project activity or similar previous project implementations; - Written documentation of independent expert from agriculture, forestry and other landuse related Government/Non-Government bodies or individual experts, educational institutions, professional associations and others. - 8 Finalized the barrier analysis, follows the application of the decision tree below: - 9 Is preservation without being registered as ZERO2NATURE-PREFOR project activity included in the list of land use scenarios that are not prevented by any barrier? - \rightarrow If yes, then: